MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

    1. Copy the **Client ID** for the web app.
 You will configure your Native application and Microsoft R Server to use this later.

-   1. Add a client **Keys** by selecting a key duration and take note of the key.
+   1. Add a client **Keys** for the web app by selecting a key duration and take note of the key.

       >[!IMPORTANT]
       > Take note of this key as your application developers and data scientists will need it later to authenticate.
 This key is also needed if you configure [roles to give web services permissions to certain users](security-roles.md).
 See example below.